-12.-(1) A person ("P") must not deal with funds or economic resources owned, held or controlled by a designated person if P knows, or has reasonable cause to suspect, that P is dealing with such funds or economic resources.

-- (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of paragraph (1), a person "deals with" funds if the person- - (a) uses, alters, moves, transfers or allows access to the funds, - (b) deals with the funds in any other way that would result in any change in volume, amount, location, ownership, possession, character or destination, or - (c) makes any other change, including portfolio management, that would enable use of the funds. - (5) For the purposes of paragraph (1), a person "deals with" economic resources if the person- - (a) exchanges the economic resources for funds, goods or services, or - (b) uses the economic resources in exchange for funds, goods or services (whether by pledging them as security or otherwise).
+- 8.-(1) A person ("P") must not deal with relevant funds or economic resources owned, held or controlled by a designated person if P knows, or has reasonable cause to suspect, that P is dealing with such funds or economic resources. - (2) Paragraph (1) is subject to Part 5 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of paragraph (1), "relevant funds or economic resources" are funds or economic resources which were located outside Iraq on 22 May 2003. - (5) For the purposes of paragraph (1), a person "deals with" funds if the person- - (a) uses, alters, moves, transfers or allows access to the funds, - (b) deals with the funds in any other way that would result in any change in volume, amount, location, ownership, possession, character or destination, or - (c) makes any other change, including portfolio management, that would enable use of the funds. - (6) For the purposes of paragraph (1), a person "deals with" economic resources if the person- - (a) exchanges the economic resources for funds, goods or services, or

-(6) The reference in paragraph (1) to funds or economic resources that are "owned, held or controlled" by a person includes, in particular, a reference to-

-- (a) funds or economic resources in which the person has any legal or equitable interest, regardless of whether the interest is held jointly with any other person and regardless of whether any other person holds an interest in the funds or economic resources; - (b) any tangible property (other than real property), or bearer security, that is comprised in funds or economic resources and is in the possession of the person.

-(7) For the purposes of paragraph (1), funds or economic resources are to be treated as owned, held or controlled by a designated person if they are owned, held or controlled by a person who is owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person.

-(8) For the avoidance of doubt, the reference in paragraph (1) to a designated person includes P if P is a designated person.
+- (b) uses the economic resources in exchange for funds, goods or services (whether by pledging them as security or otherwise). - (7) The reference in paragraph (1) to funds or economic resources that are "owned, held or controlled" by a person- - (a) includes, in particular, a reference to- - (i) funds or economic resources in which the person has any legal or equitable interest, regardless of whether the interest is held jointly with any other person and regardless of whether any other person holds an interest in the funds or economic resources; - (ii) any tangible property (other than real property), or bearer security, that is comprised in funds or economic resources and is in the possession of the person; - (b) does not include funds or economic resources owned, held or controlled by a person who is owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person. - (8) For the avoidance of doubt, the reference in paragraph (1) to a designated person includes P if P is a designated person.